Balance Issues? Your Appointment Explained.

 The PT will analyze how you walk and determine if you need an assistive device, such as a cane or walker, for safety.
 Your balance may be tested by performing tasks such as balancing on one leg and standing with your eyes closed and by performing tasks that involve putting your feet close together or in front of each other.
 Some of these tests may seem silly, but they give the therapist information about your ability to perform daily activities safely.

 Often, your therapist will want to see you once or twice a week to work on increasing strength and balance.
 One thing to remember with balance is that repetition helps the body re-learn the correct way to perform daily activities.
 More than likely, the PT will send you home with exercises to perform on your own.
 Performing these exercises will help maintain your mobility and strength between PT visits.
 Working on balance is a time-consuming process; you will need to be patient with yourself as your symptoms improve.
 Most importantly, therapists want patients to remain safe with their mobility and prevent future falls.
+(For tips on preventing falls at home, visit our blog post entitled, “How to Fall-Proof Your Home”.
 By improving strength and balance, you will be on the right track to stay injury free!